DungeonsAndShotguns/DS-Launcher/README.md

 and we should not break when Mojang makes changes to there luncher or login process.

-The old luncher is in the 2.0 branch if you woul like to use the old code.
+The old luncher is in the 2.0 branch if you would like to use the old code.